pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - You can filter generated report using S3 Select
 - Use cases: `Business`, `Compliance`, `Regulatory` needs, ...

-### Amazon S3 Analytics - Storage Class Analysis 👀 OJO
+### Amazon S3 Analytics - Storage Class Analysis 👀 EXAM
 - Help you **``decide when to transition objects to the right storage class``**
 - Recommendations for ``Standard`` and ``Standard IA``
 - Does NOT work for One-Zone IA or Glacier